Wubsera/AmoleReportPortal/README.md

 The owner of this source code is Moneta Techmnologies SC (Fettan Limited).
+Developed by Wubsera Melaku